11 ways to perfect your internal communications plan

-How will you engage stakeholders and gauge people’s opinion while you are doing the research?
-How do you intend to disseminate the plans you make and ensure everyone is ready to participate?
+How will you engage stakeholders and gauge people’s opinion?
+How do you intend to disseminate your plan and ensure everyone is ready to participate?
 What tools are available for you to create meaningful, long-term two-way communication?

-- Can you run surveys or polls?
+- Can you run surveys, pulse surveys, or polls?

 7. Cater for two-way communications

 Intranet Forums are a great place to start employee engagement.
 Build them into your plan, ensuring they are monitored and that comments are responded to quickly and accurately, by all levels of the organization.
-It is better to have a few, well supervised forums than lots of neglected ones: less is more.
+It is better to have a few, well-supervised forums than lots of neglected ones: less is more.